 Go to the request received and choose the amount to refund.

 You can choose whether to make the payment for the whole requested amount or not.
 Let’s analyze all the possible scenarios:

-Refund includes or exclude taxes depending on how you set the entry “Enable taxes” in the plugin settings dashboard.
+Refund includes or excludes taxes depending on how you set the entry “Enable taxes” in the plugin settings dashboard.